Zeega/There-And-Here/readme.md

-This is the web application for the remmitences project.
+This is the web application for the remmitances project.